The Mageseeker: Gameplay

 The game story follows Sylas, as he escapes captivity and leads a group of rebel mages for a revolution against the tyrannical kingdom of Demacia.
 The Mageseeker is a 2D action role-playing video game played from a top-down perspective.
 Sylas can dash and use his chains to pull himself towards hostile opponents.
 He can cast a wide range of elemental spells, though he can also temporarily borrow enemies' magical abilities for one-time use in combat.
 In addition to the main campaign, the game also features side quests, allowing players to assault enemy bases or complete arena challenges.

 Development

 The game was developed by Spanish studio Digital Sun, the studio behind Moonlighter (2018).
 The game was officially announced by Riot Forge in February 2023, and was released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in April 2023.

 Reception

-According to review aggregator Metacritic, the game received "Generally Favorable" reviews upon release.
+According to review aggregator website Metacritic, the game received "Generally Favorable" reviews upon release.